nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`type` (required)
-      - Type of the application: :samp:`external` (Go and Node.js),
+      - Application type: :samp:`external` (Go and Node.js), :samp:`java`,
-        :samp:`java`, :samp:`perl`, :samp:`php`, :samp:`python`, or
+        :samp:`perl`, :samp:`php`, :samp:`python`, or :samp:`ruby`.
-        :samp:`ruby`.

         Except with :samp:`external`, you can detail the runtime version:
         :samp:`"type": "python 3"`, :samp:`"type": "python 3.4"`, or even
         :samp:`"type": "python 3.4.9rc1"`.
 Unit searches its modules and uses the latest matching one, reporting an error if none match.

-        For example, if you have installed only one PHP 7 module, 7.1.9, it will match :samp:`"php"`, :samp:`"php 7"`, :samp:`"php 7.1"`, and
+        For example, if you have only one PHP module, 7.1.9, it matches :samp:`"php"`, :samp:`"php 7"`, :samp:`"php 7.1"`, and :samp:`"php
-        :samp:`"php 7.1.9"`.
-If you install two PHP modules, 7.0.2 and 7.0.23,
-        and prefer to use 7.0.2, set :samp:`"type": "php 7.0.2"`.
-If you supply :samp:`"php 7"`, PHP 7.0.23 will be used as the latest version available.
+        7.1.9"`.
+If you have modules for versions 7.0.2 and 7.0.23, set :samp:`"type": "php 7.0.2"` to specify the former; otherwise, PHP 7.0.23 will be used.

     * - :samp:`limits`
-      - An object that accepts two integer options, :samp:`timeout` and :samp:`requests`.
-Their values restrict the life cycle of an application process.
-For details, see :ref:`configuration-proc-mgmt-lmts`.
+      - Object that accepts two integer options, :samp:`timeout` and :samp:`requests`.
+Their values govern the life cycle of an application process.
+For details, see :ref:`here <configuration-proc-mgmt-lmts>`.

     * - :samp:`processes`
-      - An integer or an object.
-Integer value configures a static number of application processes.
-Object accepts dynamic process management
+      - Integer or object.
+Integer sets a static number of app processes;
-        options: :samp:`max`, :samp:`spare`, and :samp:`idle_timeout`.
-For
+        object options :samp:`max`, :samp:`spare`, and :samp:`idle_timeout`
-        details, see :ref:`configuration-proc-mgmt-prcs`.
+        enable dynamic management.
+For details, see :ref:`here
+        <configuration-proc-mgmt-prcs>`.

         The default value is 1.

     * - :samp:`working_directory`
-      - Working directory for the application.
-        If not specified, the working directory of Unit daemon is used.
+      - Working directory for the app.
+If omitted, working directory of Unit daemon is used.

     * - :samp:`user`
       - Username that runs the app process.
-        If not specified, :samp:`nobody` is used.
+If omitted, :samp:`nobody` is used.

     * - :samp:`group`
       - Group name that runs the app process.
-        If not specified, user's primary group is used.
+If omitted, user's primary group is used.

     * - :samp:`environment`
-      - Environment variables to be used by the application.
+      - Environment variables to be passed to the application.

-Example:
+Also, you need to set :samp:`type`-specific :ref:`options
+<configuration-external>` to run the app.
+This :ref:`Python app
+<configuration-python>` uses :samp:`path` and :samp:`module`:

 .. code-block:: json